 Addiction Treatment at Genesis Recovery

 The experience as a whole will focus on using our belief in a higher power as a catalyst for lasting recovery.
-We develop our spirituality by engaging in prayer, meditation, bible studies and weekly church services, which are activities designed to improve our relationship with God and find recovery.
+We develop our spirituality by engaging in prayer, meditation, Bible studies and weekly church services, which are designed to improve our relationship with God and find recovery.

-Additionally, our residents will be guided through a 12-step program, which relies on stories and experiences shared by other members of the community who have suffered from addiction.
+Additionally, our staff guides our residents through a 12-step program, which relies on stories and experiences shared by other members of the community who have suffered from addiction.
 Many members who participate in the 12-step program share their own recovery stories in order to help current residents find the endurance they need to achieve sobriety.

-If you or a loved one is suffering from methamphetamine addiction and are ready to seek treatment, contact Genesis Recovery and get started on a path that is free from suffering.
-Our goal is to restore life back into those afflicted with addiction; give us a call for more information.
+If you or a loved one are suffering from methamphetamine addiction and are ready to seek treatment, contact Genesis Recovery and get started on a path that is free from suffering.
+Our goal is to restore life back into those afflicted with addiction.
+Give us a call for more information.